vanus-labs/docs/content/user-guides/connector-guides/source/chatgpt/setup.md

 2. Click on the **create connection** button under connections.
 ### Create a Connection

-1. Write a connection name without any spaces.
+1. Write a name for your connection.
 ![img.png](images/name.png)
 2. From the list of sources, choose **ChatGPT**.
 ![img.png](images/chat.png)